mre/zerocal/README.md

 Please check the issue tracker for contribution ideas.
 Any pull request is welcome. ❤️

+## Derivatives

+Was your project inspired by zerocal?
+Add it here!

+- [kiwical](https://github.com/maheshsundaram/kiwi) - Kiwi Calendar built with Typescript on Deno Deploy.

 ## Credits

 This app was built with the help of 🚀 [shuttle.rs](https://www.shuttle.rs/),